ClaudiaShu/UNA/README.md

 ```

 ### Code structure
-After preparing the datasets, the structure of the code shoudl look like this:
+After preparing the datasets, the structure of the code should look like this:

 ```